 When a data model is too big to be fully reproduced in UML within in a Product Specification, the Feature Catalogue in combination with specific subsets of the overall UML application schema can serve as a substitute to the requirement of full application schema being described in the product specification.

-It is possible to create feature catalogues in a variation of ways, but it is recommended that it is done using the IHO Feature Catalogue Builder, as described in section 3.2.
-Feature catalogues created by other methods should be verified using the GI registry, and then stored in the GI registry Database in order to produce a Portrayal Catalogue using IHO Portrayal Catalogue Builder.
+It is possible to create feature catalogues in a variation of ways, but it is recommended that it is done using the IHO Feature Catalogue Builder, as described in section 6.2.
+Feature catalogues created by other methods should be verified using the IHO Geospatial Information (GI) Registry, and then stored in the GI Registry Database in order to produce a Portrayal Catalogue using the IHO Portrayal Catalogue Builder.